-The 4-pin connectors and soldered pin connections on RGB LED strips can cause issues.
 If the pins don’t make good contact or a pin or connector is damaged, it stops the flow of power and data to the red, green, and blue LEDs in that strip section.

 Checking the 4-pin connectors and soldered pin contacts on the RGB LED strip, fixing any loose connections, or replacing damaged strip sections usually fixes wrong coloring issues.

 Common Preventive Method

 - They then decide whether more LED strip kits need inspection based on the number of faulty kits found in the initial sample.

 Because they only check a sample, some faulty LED strip kits might not be caught and end up being sold to buyers.

 Automated systems that can quickly test multiple strips at once, while still spotting any irregularities accurately, might offer a technological solution for RGB LED strip makers who want to balance high-volume output and defect-free quality.

 DITRIO’s Innovative Preventive Method

-- That’s why we invested in developing new technology to inspect 100% of our LED strips and 4-pin copper wires.
+- That’s why to invest in developing new technology to inspect 100% of our LED strips and 4-pin copper wires.

 The completed inspection toolkit is a box with an optimized power supply for activating 10 LED strip kits at the same time.

-The box has four buttons.
 After connecting 10 LED strip kits, inspectors press the buttons to make sure each individual color – red, green, blue, and white – lights up correctly for all strips.